 What are my career options?

 These multiskilled personnel can perform administrative and clinical procedures.
-Physicians value the unique versatility of the Medical Assistant, and the profession is expanding rapidly in the community
+Physicians value the unique versatility of the Medical Assistant, and the profession is expanding rapidly in the community.

-- Medical Office Administrative Assistant - Undergraduate certificate
+- Medical Office Administrative Assistant

 Length of Program

 You can earn an associate in applied science degree in two years if you maintain full-time status.
 The diploma track takes 16 months to complete.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.